 St Luke’s consistently achieves as the top comprehensive school on the Northern Beaches, with students having achieved exceptional results in the HSC, the National Assessment Program for Literacy and Numeracy (NAPLAN) tests and ICAS Competitions.

-One goal for 2017 and beyond is to improve further upon these excellent trends in the teaching and learning area by continued focus on the development of students as powerful learners.
+The results reflect the School's excellent trends in teaching and learning, and demonstrate continued focus on the development of students as powerful learners.

 In the majority of areas, St Luke’s results had greater than 20% more students in the top 3 Bands than the State average in Years 3, 5, 7 and 9.